 The data for the Washington Park Arboretum Interactive Collections Map is stored in an ArcGIS geodatabase and published to an ArcGIS Server.
 Researchers and students may access all of our data and layers from the server in a variety of formats.
 The layers may be used with ESRI ArcMap, Google Earth, or various online map formats hosted by ESRI.
 This allows researchers to integrate the data into their own work.
 For example, researchers may add layers from the interactive map into their own ArcMap documents, to perform their own analyses with more advanced tools.
 Another version of the map is available with more tools for measuring distance, drawing on the map and turning all the layers on or off.

 This sharing of data is made possible by the REST Services API provided by ArcGIS Server.
 It provides a standard interface, which allows data to be consumed by a variety of online or desktop resources.
-Researchers may browse the primary set of data at: uwbgmaps.cfr.washington.edu/arcgis/rest/services/PublicFeatures/MapServer/.
+Researchers may browse the primary set of data at: uwbgmaps.sefs.washington.edu/arcgis/rest/services/PublicFeatures/MapServer//.
 From there advanced researchers may use standard JSON or SOAP interfaces to work with the data, or perform queries on individual layers.
 There are also links to open all the layers in ArcGIS Online, Google Earth, and ArcMap.
-For assistance with these resources, you may contact David Campbell.

 For access to data in a spreadsheet format, our Living Collections Database web page allows users to enter search terms and see the results of queries in a table.
 You may also retrieve data for all the plants in the collection using the link to the Entire Database of Taxa by Scientific Name.
 This will download a CSV file, which should open in Excel on most computers.
 This data includes plant scientific name, family, common name, UWBG accession number, and grid map location.
 Threatened plant locations have been suppressed from the public data.
 Researchers should inquire to Raymond Larson for specific information about those plants.